openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `false`
 **Changeable:** Yes

-If set to true enables the multisorting.
-The options work if the datatype is local.
-In case when the data is obtained from the server the sidx parameter contain the order clause.
+If set to `true` enables the multisorting.
+The options works if the `datatype` is `'local'`.
+In case when the data is obtained from the server the `sidx` parameter contains the `order` clause.
 It is a comma separated string in format `field1 asc, field2 desc …, fieldN`.
-Note that the last field does not not have asc or desc.
+Note that the last field does not not have `asc` or `desc`.
 It should be obtained from `sord` parameter
-When the option is true the behavior is as follows:
+When the option is `true` the behavior is as follows:

-- The first click of the header field sort the field depending on the `firstsortoption` parameter in `colModel` or `sortorder` grid parameter.
+- The first click of the header field sorts the field depending on the `firstsortoption` parameter in `colModel` or `sortorder` grid parameter.
 - The next click reverses the sort order.
 - The third click removes the sorting from this field